mendezfe/repract2018/README.md

   - a folder `freetext` including the results for the freetext answers given in the survey
 * The folder `analysis` includes the results of the qualitative and quantitative analyses.
 * The folder `notebooks` includes the jupyter notebooks used for the respective analyses.
+* The folder `questionnaire` includes the questionnaire export as pdf.

 ## Licencing and citation